 Solutions like Oracle GoldenGate handle those conflicts, but it is always a complex project to manage.
 This is where YugabyteDB finds the right balance.
 At the DocDB level, there are logical operations that replicate to nodes running different versions of the software.
 But there are no conflicts because the sharding was already done upstream, with each tablet having multiple tablet peers on different nodes.
 All the complexity of SQL queries and transactions has already been decomposed into simpler operations by the query processing layer.
 This makes logical replication simpler, autonomous, and safe—as reliable as physical replication, and as agile as logical replication.

 YugabyteDB’s two-layer architecture is a real innovation for distributed SQL databases.
 Because they were single node only, legacy databases had their SQL executor reading and writing to the blocks in the same format that would be stored on the hard drive.
 From there, high availability was added by replicating those blocks.

 For the future of distributed SQL databases, YugabyteDB has an intermediate layer where all changes are appended in an ordered sequence of simple per-tablet operations.
 This layer can be protected with Write Ahead Logging, and replicated with the Raft protocol to nearby or distant nodes—in sync or async—with the same or different database version.

-To learn more about YugabyteDB’s two-layer architecture, check out this tech talk with the creators of the database.
+To learn more about YugabyteDB’s two-layer architecture, check out this tech talk.